markmacode/dotfiles/README.md

 You may have noticed that there is no `.zprofile` in my dotfiles.
 You can put a custom configuration for zsh inside the `~/.zprofile` file on each system that uses these dotfiles.

-I experimented with using a custom `.zshinject` file for this purpose, but I would rather stick to known defaults rather than going further down the road of non-standard workarounds.

 ### Commands